Compromising Claims, Offers of Settlement and Part 36

 Why Look to Settle?

 - Significant costs can be saved by reaching a settlement.
-Even if you win at trial and are awarded your costs, your opponent is only likely to be ordered to pay a proportion of your costs.
+Even if you win at trial and are awarded your costs, your opponent is only likely to be ordered to pay a proportion of your costs or fixed costs (depending on the track the case is allocated to).
 This can mean that much of your legal bill cannot be recovered from the other side, even if you’ve won the case.

 - Settlement can avoid spending your time, or in the case of a business that of management and other key employees, in preparing for court.
 This can be particularly time consuming at the disclosure and the witness statement stages.